-As a result, kids end up lacking positive adult role models, which puts them at a higher risk for being drawn into gang activity, substance abuse, and crime.
-They have the potential for greatness but need a special role model and friend they can trust.
-Big Brothers Big Sisters of the Bay Area can be a lifeline for these kids, by providing a special match to help them realize their potential.
+Many of our kids are from single-parent homes or live with a non-parent caregiver.
+Many live below the poverty level, with caregivers struggling to be an active presence while providing financial necessities for their family.
+Exposed to greater adversity such as elements of gang activity, substance abuse, and crime, they have the potential for greatness but need a special role model and friend they can trust.
+We are a lifeline for these kids, by providing a special match to help them realize their potential.

 This traditional program matches screened adult mentors (Bigs) with enrolled children (Littles) on a one-to-one basis.
 This program requires a one year commitment and the matches meet several times per month.